 US policymakers seize on FinCEN leaks to press for stepped up money-laundering fight

-Advocates of legislation to beef up the U.S. fight against money laundering made a fresh push on Monday to get Congress to act, after new revelations that some leading global banks have been processing payments linked to alleged illicit funds.

-WASHINGTON: Advocates of legislation to beef up the U.S. fight against money laundering made a fresh push on Monday to get Congress to act, after new revelations that some leading global banks have been processing payments linked to alleged illicit funds.
+WASHINGTON: Advocates of legislation to beef up the US fight against money laundering made a fresh push on Monday (Sep 21) to get Congress to act, after new revelations that some leading global banks have been processing payments linked to alleged illicit funds.

 But the legislation has stalled in Congress amid other priorities.